Boa President Mark Soderberg Scores A Double Win at Mountain States Cup Opening Weekend

 Lenny vs. Lance UPDATE

 Turns out Lenny was holding out on us yesterday.
-In his typically modest fashion, he failed to mention that while he raced can you buy Pregabalin online against Lance on Wednesday, he’ll be racing with Lance on Sunday (along with another local badass, Max Taam).
+In his typically modest fashion, he failed to mention that while he raced against Lance on Wednesday, he’ll be racing with Lance on Sunday (along with another local badass, Max Taam).
 There aren’t too many people who can call themselves Lance’s teammate, especially when they’re from the US, they’re NOT a domestique and they ride a mountain bike.

 Lenny was trying to keep all this on the DL so the pressure wouldn’t mount, but then Sari outed him on her blog and then Velo News picked up the story too.
 So much for Lenny’s nice, little laid back race with the 7-time Tour de France winner on his team.
 The question is, will Len get spoiled with his access to Lance’s mechanic, masseuse, bikes, supplements, etc. And, will Lance fuel up with Honey Stinger and their awesome new organic chews?